The Real Estate Brokers’ Licensing Act 2017 (the “Act”) came into operation on 2 October 2017.

 - A completed Real Estate Licence Application Form (for all applicants)

 - Required fee(s) (for all applicants)

-- Proof of Bermudian status - certified passport (for all applicants)
+- Proof of Bermudian status - copy of passport (as applicable)

 - Proof of immigration approval to work (spousal letter, permanent resident certificate) (as applicable)